MLB Draft Prospect Profile: Illinois RHP Andrew Hoffman

 The 2021 MLB Draft will take place on July 11-13, and it will be televised on MLB Network.
 If you’ll be watching it from Big Ten country, then one prospect you probably might be familar with is Andrew Hoffman, RHP, Illinois.
 The Plainfield East high school graduate transferred to Illinois from Oakland and he has three years of eligibility remaining.

 The winner of the most outstanding pitcher award, from Illinois fall ball season entered the campaign as the No. 5 incoming draft prospect in the Big Ten, according to Baseball America.

 Where Hoffman ends up going is of course a roll of the dice.

 He’s probably a day two pick, but with the MLB Draft, you just never know.
-Like playing on situs judi slot online, it’s very unpredictable.
 Sometimes you hit, sometimes you lose, like a spin on the roulette wheel.
-All drafts are gambles, and the baseball draft is no different.
+All drafts are gambles so to speak, and the baseball draft is no different.
+Speaking of baseball wagering, you can find out which way BetQL’s model is picking for tonight’s MLB games here.
+I’m guessing that picking against the Cubs right now is a smart bet.

 But Andrew Hoffman is one name you’ll likely hear called at some point, as he’s the No. 140 prospect, overall, in the nation according to D1Baseball.